lyehe/aruco_3d/README.md

 ## Instructions and Tips
 1. Use black and white filaments.
 PLA or PLA+ is recommended for the best stiffness.
 The quality of the print is dependent on the quality of the filament and 3D printer.
 2. Flow rate should be calibrated (2-stage recommended) for the best top surface quality.
+3. Set the thickness to the multiples of the layer height.
-3. For single colored printers, print the base layer, change the filament, and print the feature layer.
+4. For single-colored printers, print the base layer, change the filament, and print the feature layer.
-4. For multi-colored printers, consider adding a backing to differentiate the base and feature layers. (export a blank base from the positive/negative options)
+5. For multi-colored printers, consider adding a backing to differentiate the base and feature layers. (export a blank base from the positive/negative options)
-5. The corner radius is limited by your printer's nozzle size, so the edges will not be as sharp as tags printed using a regular printer or UV printer.
+6. The corner radius is limited by your printer's nozzle diameter, so the edges will not be as sharp as tags printed using a regular printer or UV printer.
 In practice, it is not a problem with sufficently large tags.
 0.2 mm nozzle can handle ~20x20 mm tag size (2x2 mm small squares).
 0.4 mm nozzle handles ~40x40 mm tag size (4x4 mm small squares).
-6. Make sure the tag is printed with at 1 mm thickness to prevent warping.
+7. Make sure the tag is printed with with 1 mm thickness to prevent warping.
 For large tags and boards, increase the thickness.
 For 300x300 mm boards, >5 mm thickness is recommended.
-7. Before detaching the tag from the base, make sure the tag is fully cooled down to avoid warping.
+8. Before detaching the tag from the base, make sure the tag is fully cooled down to avoid warping.
-8. For the smoothest tags, print the tags facing down to a smooth build plate.
+9. For the smoothest tags, print the tags facing down to a smooth build plate.
+10. The tags can be add to other 3D models before slicing.
+You could also print the tags and stick to other 3D models afterwards.

 ## Acknowledgments